Pianos made by: AXL Musical Instrument Co., Shanghai, China; and Wertheim factory, Shanghai, China

 The Wertheim brand is currently owned and distributed to the international market by John Martin, who revived it in 2002.
 In his more than 46 years in the music industry, Martin has owned full-line retail music stores, managed a buying group for music-store retailers, and manufactured and distributed Wertheim pianos.
 Martin says that Wertheim’s aim is to make the best-value, top-class pianos, using the best designs, materials, and workmanship, and working with leading piano designers and technicians from Germany, the U.S., Australia, and New Zealand.

 Most Wertheim pianos for the North American market are made by AXL Musical Instrument Co., in Shanghai, China, which also manufactures the better-known Palatino brand.
 These Wertheims come in three series: Gold (model numbers beginning with W), Euro (WE), and Platinum (WP).
 The Gold-series models are for the budget-conscious buyer, Euro and Platinum for those desiring higher performance and quality.
 All contain German Röslau strings, solid spruce soundboard, and an 18-ply pinblock.
 The Gold and Euro series models use a Chinese action, the Platinum series models use a Renner action, with the option of a Wessell, Nickel & Gross composite action.
 The Euro and Platinum series have German Strunz soundboards and Renner hammers, and real ebony wood sharps.
-Currently available in North America are 48", 48½", and 49" verticals, and 5' 1", 5' 7", 5' 10", and 7' grands, each available in several popular finishes, and with some variation in cabinet design.
+Currently available in North America are 48", 48½", and 49" verticals, and 4' 11", 5' 7", and 6' 1" grands.

 Warranty: 5 years, parts and labor, to original purchaser.